GRANTS GUIDE

 Heat pump grants

-Typical support is often around EUR6,500, depending on eligibility and scheme rules.
+Typical support is often around EUR6,500, while heat pump cost in Ireland still depends on eligibility and scheme rules.

 Heat pump grants Ireland